matthiaskoenig/fbc_curation/README.md

 [![Supported Python Versions](https://img.shields.io/pypi/pyversions/fbc-curation.svg)](https://pypi.org/project/fbc_curation/)

-`fbc_curation` provides two implementations of FROG using
+`fbc_curation` provides one implementations of FROG using

 - [`cobrapy`](https://github.com/opencobra/cobrapy) — Constraint-Based Reconstruction and Analysis in Python
-- [`cameo`](https://github.com/biosustain/cameo) — Computer Aided Metabolic Engineering and Optimization

 For more information see the following resources: